metrorailings/OwlBlog/content/posts/week-13-insights.md

 The one time Watson was finally sacked, the Colts managed to close the gaps on the pocket.
 I wonder if they've been attempting far too many stunts and finesse plays here.
 If so, that would go a long way to explaining why Watson has been so elusive.

 The Colts have finally established their ground game in the fourth quarter.
 Took a little while, but Houston needed to be worn down.

+Rivers is an old man.
+An old, old man.